-If the operating results of Legacy TWC and/or Legacy Bright House are less than our expectations, or an increase in the capital expenditures to upgrade and maintain those assets as well as to keep pace with technological developments are greater than expected, we may not achieve the expected level of financial results from the Transactions.
+If the operating results of Legacy TWC and/or Legacy Bright House are less than Charter's expectations, or an increase in the capital expenditures to upgrade and maintain those assets as well as to keep pace with technological developments are greater than expected, Charter may not achieve the expected level of financial results from the Transactions.

-We will derive a portion of our continuing revenues and net income from the operation of Legacy TWC and Legacy Bright House.
+Charter will derive a portion of its continuing revenues and earnings per share from the operation of Legacy TWC and Legacy Bright House.
 Therefore, any negative impact on these companies or the operating results derived from such companies could harm the combined company's operating results.

-Our business and the businesses of Legacy TWC and Legacy Bright House are characterized by rapid technological change and the introduction of new products and services.
-We intend to make investments in the combined business and transition toward only using two-way all-digital set-top boxes.
+The businesses of Charter, Legacy TWC and Legacy Bright House are characterized by rapid technological change and the introduction of new products and services.
+Charter intends to make investments in the combined business and transition toward only using two-way all-digital set-top boxes.
 The increase in capital expenditures necessary for the transition toward two-way set-top boxes in the business may negatively impact the expected financial results from the Transactions.
 The combined company may not be able to fund the capital expenditures necessary to keep pace with technological developments, execute the plans to do so, or anticipate the demand of its customers for products and services requiring new technology or bandwidth.
-Our inability to maintain, expand and upgrade its existing or combined businesses could materially adversely affect its financial condition and results of operations.
+Charter's inability to maintain, expand and upgrade its existing or combined businesses could materially adversely affect its financial condition and results of operations.

-The Transactions are being accounted for as an acquisition in accordance with accounting principles generally accepted in the United States.
-Under the acquisition method of accounting, the assets and liabilities of Legacy TWC and Legacy Bright House have been recorded, as of the date of completion of the Transactions, at their respective fair values and added to those of CCO Holdings.
-The reported financial condition and results of operations of CCO Holdings issued after completion of the Transactions will reflect CCO Holdings balances and results after completion of the Transactions, but will not be restated retroactively to reflect the historical financial position or results of operations of CCO Holdings for periods prior to the Transactions.
+The Transactions are being accounted for as an acquisition by Charter in accordance with accounting principles generally accepted in the United States.
+Under the acquisition method of accounting, the assets and liabilities of Legacy TWC and Legacy Bright House have been recorded, as of the date of completion of the Transactions, at their respective fair values and added to those of Charter.
+The reported financial condition and results of operations of Charter issued after completion of the Transactions will reflect Charter balances and results after completion of the Transactions, but will not be restated retroactively to reflect the historical financial position or results of operations of Legacy Charter for periods prior to the Transactions.

 The excess of the purchase price over those fair values has been recorded as goodwill.
-To the extent the value of goodwill or intangibles becomes impaired, CCO Holdings may be required to incur material charges relating to such impairment.
-Such a potential impairment charge could have a material impact on CCO Holdings' operating results.
+To the extent the value of goodwill or intangibles becomes impaired, Charter may be required to incur material charges relating to such impairment.
+Such a potential impairment charge could have a material impact on Charter's operating results.